maddypetersen/pierce-hacker-submissions/lessons-to-be-revised/2019-16-05-MSWord-Tut.md

 Lesson Objectives/Outcomes:

-1. Student will be able to Insert page numbers.
+1. Student will be able to insert page numbers.
-2. Student will be able to Place page numbers on the top or bottom of page
+2. Student will be able to place page numbers on the top or bottom of page
 3. Student will be able to place the numbers on the left or right side of page
 ## Materials:
 To complete this this tutorial a student must have Microsoft Word.